Code-Institute-Submissions/aleksandrsg-FirhouseCarmelClub/README.md

 • I am for active live for kids
 • As viewer, I would like to see photographs and videos from the club matches
 • As sponsor I would like to find the club for financial support
+• I want to find links to other club social media resorces like Instagram, Facebook, Twitter.

 ### Features ###